Departmental Plan 2020-21

 - Develops tools and resources, and organizes learning events to increase GBA+ capacity within the Department; and,

-- Liaises with Status of Women Canada and the broader Government of Canada GBA+ Interdepartmental Network.
+- Liaises with the Department for Women and Gender Equality Canada and the broader Government of Canada GBA+ Interdepartmental Network.

-INFC GBA+ Responsibility Centre consists of 1 full time employee, one supporting analyst (0.5 FTE) and one manager (0.25 FTE) dedicated to the implementation and mainstreaming of GBA+ in the Department.
+INFC GBA+ Responsibility Centre consists of 1 full time employee and one manager (0.25 FTE) dedicated to the implementation and mainstreaming of GBA+ in the Department.

 Building capacity through awareness and training: